Himes introduces National Green Bank Act

-Washington, DC— Today, Representative Jim Himes (CT-04) along with 13 colleagues introduced the National Green Bank Act.
-A National Green Bank would capitalize eligible green banks set up by states, counties, and municipalities.
+Washington, DC— Today, Representative Jim Himes (CT-04) introduced the National Green Bank Act.
+A National Green Bank would help establish and fund green banks across the country to make the investments necessary to pave the way to a sustainable future.
 These local green banks would be able to make financing in the form of direct financing support or credit enhancement for eligible energy efficiency, solar, wind, geothermal, biomass, hydropower, fuel cell, and alternative fuel vehicles and infrastructure projects, among others.